luisalro/miax-Candlesticks_InvestmentAlgorithm_Lab/README.md

 # miax-candlesticks_algorithm

-This exercise was created was created by Guillermo Melendez , professor form mIA-X master's degree.
+This exercise was created  by Guillermo Melendez , professor from mIA-X master's degree at BME Institute.
 It necessarily needed to be programmed in R.

 ### Instructions